rust-lang/blog.rust-lang.org/posts/2022-09-15-const-eval-safety-rule-revision.md

 [doc for transmute]: https://doc.rust-lang.org/std/mem/fn.transmute.html

 Thus, we can see that the classification of the above examples as UB during const evaluation is not a new thing at all.
-The only change here was that Miri had some internal changes that made it start detecting the UB rather than silently ignoring it.
+The only change here was that the CTFE engine had some internal changes that made it start detecting the UB rather than silently ignoring it.

 This means the Rust compiler has a shifting notion of what UB it will